Liveshort/MEP_SNSPD/C/lib/README.md

-You should place the following files in this folder: liblapack.a liblapacke.a librefblas.a libtmglib.a
+You should place the following files in this folder:
+`liblapack.a`
+`liblapacke.a`
+`librefblas.a`
+`libcblas.a`
+`libtmglib.a`

+**OR**

+`libopenblas.a`

-They can be compiled from the lapack implementation available online, or can be obtained for your specific architecture for maximum performance.
+They can be compiled from the Netlib LAPACK implementation available online, or can be obtained for your specific architecture for maximum performance, e.g. Intel MKL or OpenBLAS.